 We use Australian Post to send our packages out to you.

 Australia Post commits to the following:

 “From 30 September 2019, delivery of every parcel sent through Post Offices and MyPost will be recognised as carbon neutral as a result of the purchase of carbon offset credits to match the environmental impact.”
 This now includes Parcel Post and Express Post satchels.

 This means that Australia Post has calculated just how much carbon is used when they process, ship and deliver parcels using trains, planes and trucks.
 This calculation is verified as part of the National Carbon Offset Standard program.
 Then to offset the emissions made, and to achieve carbon neutrality, Australia Post buys carbon credits, mostly in Australia, to match the calculated emissions for the deliveries provided to customers.

 If you need an Express Post delivery, the delivery by Australia Post is also carbon neutral.

 Twizzle Designs will still use the fully compostable post packs from Hero Packaging for Express Post items and the Post Office will add an Express Post tape strip to the pack.
-Please dispose of the express post tape thoughtfully.
+Please peel off and dispose of the express post tape thoughtfully.